toliaqat/xenon-wiki/Introduction-to-Service-Queries.md

 This page gives you an introduction to querying services.
 This is a fundamental concept used throughout Xenon.
 For example, authorization in Xenon is based on queries.

 This tutorial assumes that you have gone through the introductory [Example Service Tutorial](Example-Service-Tutorial).
-There is an in-depth [Query Task Tutorial](./QueryTaskService) that will give you more extensive detail, including making queries in Java.
+There is an in-depth description of queries in the [Query Task Service](./QueryTaskService) that will give you more detail, including making queries in Java.

 This tutorial assumes you have installed Xenon and can run it from the command-line.
 It also assumes you have installed the "curl" command-line tool.
 If you don't want to use curl, the examples should be easily converted to use another tool, such as Postman.